markathomas/v-ol2/README.md

 ## Roadmap

 This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
 That said, the following features are planned for upcoming releases:
-- Context menus for markers
+- None at this time

 ## Issue tracking